I won third place at the 2002 Modesto Junior College “Celebration of the Humanities” contest with this story.

 “Can I wash your hair?” he asked innocently, twirling a strand of my hair with his right index finger.

 “Excuse me?”
-I asked, slightly aghast and somewhat turned on, “is this some sort of sick, twisted fetish that I wasn’t previously informed of?”
+I asked, slightly aghast and somewhat turned on, “Is this some sort of sick, a twisted fetish that I wasn’t previously informed of?”
 I hoped he would get the joke because I swear that was so un-Francesca of me to say.

 Then he rinsed the shampoo from my hair.
 Instinctively I held onto his body.
 “Ooh, that’s how I like it,” Lucky groaned teasingly.